Cardiac Development, Repair and Disease Modeling - RESCHEDULING IN PROGRESS

 Location: Keystone Resort, Keystone, CO, USA

-Significant advances in recent years in understanding the mechanisms of cardiac development, function, and degeneration have led to a growing interest in identifying novel therapeutic agents that may help treat children and adult patients with cardiovascular diseases.
+Significant advances in recent years in mechanistic understanding of cardiac development, function, and degeneration have stimulated interest in identifying novel therapeutic agents that may help treat children and adult patients with cardiovascular diseases.
 However, therapies developed in cell and animal models rarely translate well to human patients.
-The goals of this conference are to advance our understanding of the normal processes of heart formation and homeostatic function and how derangement in these processes lead to diseases and organ dysfunction.
-Since human cardiovascular tissues are difficult to obtain for experimental perturbation, this conference will address the use of a spectrum of cells and engineered tissue models as well as small and large animal models of disease.
-It is anticipated that by bringing together scientists with diverse research backgrounds who employ different tools and technologies to address mechanisms of cardiomyocyte and vascular dysfunction, new approaches may be identified to uncover novel cardiovascular biology.
-Along with this, it is expected that innovative and molecularly targeted strategies to treat both rare and common cardiovascular diseases will be showcased at this conference.
+The goals of this conference are to advance our understanding of heart formation and homeostatic function and how derangement in these processes lead to diseases and organ dysfunction.
+Because human cardiovascular tissue is difficult to obtain for experimental perturbation this conference will address the use of a spectrum of cells and engineered tissue models as well as small and large animal models of disease.
+We anticipate that bringing together scientists with diverse research backgrounds who employ different tools and technologies to address mechanisms of cardiomyocyte and vascular dysfunction will result in new approaches to uncovering cardiovascular biology.
+Presentations will showcase innovative, molecularly targeted, strategies to treat both rare and common cardiovascular diseases.